Project scope

 Designing a model for automatic error annotation

 We explored the potential of new methodologies for the automatic correction of Slovene texts.
 The machine learning models are based on large pre-trained language models, which we adapted to the task of correcting student writing using selected authentic and synthetically prepared datasets.
 We first examined the applicability of the language models multilingual BERT, CroSloEngual BERT, and SloBERTa.
 For the task of machine question answering, we tested several pre-trained encoder-decoder models of the T5 type.
 T5-type models were also tested for the automatic generation of the correct form of misspelt words, and we investigated the effectiveness of procedures for machine-generated explanations.
 Using an optimized neural methodology, we addressed spelling, orthographic, morphological, and syntactic errors, achieving particularly strong results for the first two categories.
-We also developed a neural spellchecker, which currently provides state-of-the-art results for Slovene.
-Its key advantage is its ability to detect many cases where a spelling error results in a valid but unintended word form.
+We then developed SloNSpell, a neural spellchecker for Slovene that currently delivers the best results for the language.
+Its key advantage is the ability to detect not only traditional spelling errors but also instances where a misspelling results in a legitimate word form.

 ULČAR, Matej, ROBNIK ŠIKONJA, Marko.
 Sequence-to-sequence pretraining for a less-resourced Slovenian language.
 Frontiers in artificial intelligence.
 Mar.
 2023, vol. 6, str.
 1-13, DOI: 10.3389/frai.2023.932519.
 [COBISS.SI-ID 147683587]